-Jeffrey M. Kolansky is the co-managing partner of the firm’s Philadelphia Office.
-Mr. Kolansky is also Chairman of the firm’s White Collar Defense and Corporate Compliance Group and a member of the Government Affairs and the Civil Rights Practice groups.
-He serves as a member of the firm’s Finance Committee.
+Jeffrey M. Kolansky is the co-managing partner of Archer’s Philadelphia Office.
+Mr. Kolansky is Chairman of the firm’s White Collar Defense and Corporate Compliance Group, and a member of the Government Affairs and the Civil Rights Practice Groups.
+He also serves as a member of the firm’s Finance Committee.

-Mr. Kolansky began his legal career in 1977 as a Special Assistant United States Attorney, in and for the District of Columbia.
-He served an Assistant District Attorney from 1978-1985 and as Senior Supervising District Attorney, Major Felony Trials Unit from 1987-1990 in Philadelphia, Pennsylvania.
-Between 1985 and 1987, he was a Senior Trial Attorney in the private practice of law at the Philadelphia Law Firm, Griffith & Burr, P.C.
-In 1990, Mr. Kolansky, along with Richard G. Tuttle, founded the Law Firm Kolansky & Tuttle, P.C.
-Kolansky & Tuttle merged with Archer, P.C. in 2004.
+Mr. Kolansky began his legal career in 1977 as a Special Assistant United States Attorney in and for the District of Columbia.
+He served as an Assistant District Attorney from 1978-1985, and as Senior Supervising District Attorney, Major Felony Trials Unit from 1987-1990, in Philadelphia, Pennsylvania.
+Between 1985 and 1987, he was a Senior Trial Attorney at the Philadelphia law firm, Griffith & Burr, P.C.
+In 1990, Mr. Kolansky founded the law firm Kolansky & Tuttle, P.C., which merged with Archer in 2004.